Suraj-1408/event-scraping/README.md

-# WebScraping details of upcoming events in Sydney.
+# WebScraping details of upcoming events in Sydney & Pune.

-This is a simple web application that displays detailed information such as event title,event date,event description,URL and image by scraping from the Original Website -https://www.sydney.com/events .From orignal website I have scarped all upcoming events located inside section called "All events in Sydney".
+This is a simple web application that displays detailed information such as event title,event date,event description,URL and image by scraping from the Original Website -https://www.sydney.com/events for city Sydney and https://www.eventbrite.com/ for Pune city.From orignal website I have scarped all upcoming events located inside section called "All events in Sydney".
 The data is collected and displayed with a clean, responsive interface.

 ## Features